The Regional Development Strategy (RDS)

 Housing Growth Indicators provide an estimate of future housing need in Northern Ireland.
 The indicators are used to designate housing land as part of the local development planning process.

 A number of updates of the HGIs have been produced since the first Regional Development Strategy which was published in 2001.
-Housing Growth Indicators were last published in May 2016 for the time period 2012-2025 (see link below).
-The household projections used for these HGIs were based on 2012 data.
 The latest HGIs use 2016 based household projections and have been calculated for the time period 2016-2030 to align with the timeframe for the majority of Local Development Plans.